kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 4**
         1. ### **Hint**
+        The password for the next level is stored in the only **human-readable** file in the `inhere` directory. **Tip**: if your terminal is messed up, try the “reset” command.

         2. ### **Solution**
             - First, you will need to ssh into the host server on the usual port: